 Like I said before, you probably didn’t need to know all that, but I wanted to break it down for you, so you have a better idea of why shoe sizes are so inconsistent.
 At least now you know that it’s not to make your life harder when trying to find shoes for your child!

 Is there a particular children’s shoe brand that I didn’t mention?
-Do you agree with how these shoe brands FIT?
 Please share your thoughts and experiences below so other parents can benefit from them.